Dry Mustard: Complete Guide to Uses, Health Benefits & Buying Tips

 Instructions:

-1. Whisk together the dry mustard, vinegar, honey, and garlic in a bowl.
+1. Whisk dry mustard, vinegar, honey, and garlic until smooth.

-2. Slowly drizzle in the olive oil while whisking continuously until emulsified.
+2. Slowly drizzle in olive oil while whisking to emulsify.

 Tips for Using Dry Mustard